 Life in Yoga Institute, 1111 University Blvd West, #1306, Silver Spring, MD 20902.

-TO REVIEW A DETAILED 41-PAGE CURRICULUM click here
+TO REVIEW A DETAILED 40-PAGE CURRICULUM OF THE COURSE click here

 Once payment is made and registration confirmed, until one month before the beginning of the course, there is full refund of the BASIC COURSE ATTENDANCE FEE, except for a refund